How To Find Help For Complex Post-Traumatic Stress Disorder: CPTSD Therapist

 Either a psychiatrist or a psychologist can help someone experiencing PTSD.
 A psychologist will offer talk therapy, while a psychiatrist, as a trained medical doctor, can prescribe medications if they are needed for anxiety or other symptoms.

-What type of counselor is best for complex PTSD?
+What type of therapist is best for complex PTSD?

-Yes, counseling has been shown to be effective for CPTSD.
+Yes, therapy has been shown to be effective for CPTSD.

 Is suicide prevention important for people with complex PTSD?

-Yes, people with complex PTSD may struggle with depression and suicidal idealtion, so suicide prevention can be important for those diagnosed with complex PTSD
+Yes, people with complex PTSD may struggle with depression and suicidal ideation, so suicide prevention can be important for those diagnosed with complex PTSD.

 What are five treatments for CPTSD?

-Five typical treatments for CPTSD include EMDR (eye movement desensitization and reprocessing therapy), trauma-focused CBT (cognitive behavioral therapy), MBSR (mindfulness-based stress reduction therapy), art therapy, and CPT (cognitive processing therapy).
+Five typical treatments for CPTSD include EMDR therapy (eye movement desensitization and reprocessing therapy), trauma-focused CBT (cognitive behavioral therapy), MBSR therapy (mindfulness-based stress reduction therapy), art therapy, and CPT (cognitive processing therapy).

 How do veterans manage CPTSD triggers and maintain mental health?